MPHimperial/mphimperial.github.io/index.md

 If you have any issues installing R/RStudio, support will be available during induction week to help you.

 The following preparation in Steps 3 and 4 is particularly important if you:
-*do not feel confident in statistics,
++ do not feel confident in statistics,
-*need a refresher before start of term,
++ need a refresher before start of term,
-*have not recently studied a quantitative subject/module or worked with quantitative data (eg. doing data analysis in your job), and/or
++ have not recently studied a quantitative subject/module or worked with quantitative data (e.g. doing analysis in your job), and/or
-*have never done any coding before using command line software such as R
++ have never done any coding before using command line softwarde such as R

 ## 3. Strongly recommended R coding preparation <a name="R_list"></a>